 Hi!
 I am a PhD student in the Computer Science department at Stanford University.
 I am co-advised by Dorsa Sadigh and Dan Boneh.
 I am also an AI Science Writer at Anthropic.
-My research focus is on building AI systems that will positively impact student learning and education, which includes:
+My current research focuses on AI systems that model human knowledge and skill in order to teach, assist, and discover alongside people, rather than in place of them.

 During my PhD, I spent time visiting MIT LINGO in Cambridge, MA.
 Previously, I was an AI Resident at Microsoft Research, and also worked with Hoda Heidari and Andreas Krause on algorithmic fairness through the amazing ETH Zürich Summer Research Fellowship.
 I completed my undergrad in Computer Science and Creative Writing at Stanford, where I was a member of the Stanford NLP group, and worked with Tatsu Hashimoto, Percy Liang, and Kalanit Grill-Spector.